JPanThiago/Mission-Oriented-Controller-AutoGen/README.md

   </div>

 ## Running Example
-**Note**: All the cases are solved online, so it may take a few minutes to obtain the results.
+**Note**: Most cases are solved online, so it may take a few minutes to obtain the results.
 * Simulation: `run example_simulation.m`, `run example_simulation_datanoise.m`

   This visualization illustrates the simulation results of path tracking for various robots, including the DP, TDVPT, soft robot, and AUV.
-The primary focus is on examining the impact of the un-optimized Koopman-based Model Predictive Control (MPC) and the proposed control generation algorithm.
+The primary focus is on examining the impact of the un-optimized Koopman-based Model Predictive Control (MPC) and the proposed controller generation algorithm.
 Additionally, simulation results under data sampling noise are also presented.

 * Penguin-Inspired Robot: `run example_RoboticPenguin.m`, `run example_RoboticPenguin_full.m`